nestorrente/erdiagram/docs/Database_model.md

 #### One to many

 Relationships whose cardinality is _one-to-many_ are modelled by adding a _foreign column_ to the right table (the _many_ side of the relationship).
 Let's see an example:

 ```erdiagram
 User <->* Address
 ```

 The relationship above represents a _User_ that may have many _Addresses_.
-On the other side, an _Address_ belongs to one (and only one) _User_.
+On the other side, each _Address_ belongs to one (and only one) _User_.
 This is modelled by adding a `usedId` column and its corresponding `FOREIGN KEY` to the `Address` table.

+You can learn how to customize the name of the _foreign column_ in the [Aliases](#aliases) section.

 #### Many to one